 Have you ever wondered whether trained musicians simply hear music in a different way to you?
 Well, it turns out they do.
-And in this episode we’re joined with Andrew Bishko, to talk about what exactly that means, and how it can help you.
+And in this episode we’re joined by Andrew Bishko, to talk about what exactly that means, and how it can help you.
 Stay tuned!

 Listen to the episode: